 Ipratropium bromide nasal spray is useful in this condition.
 The elderly may be troubled by its adverse effects of loss of bladder control.
 An oral antihistamine would be a second-line option.

 Steroid nasal sprays are useful, as they appear to have a direct action on eosinophils, preventing the activation of the allergic cascade which leads to inflammation.

 Non-allergic rhinitis can affect quality of life considerably.
-It is associated with interrupted sleep patterns, daytime drowsiness, irritability and poor concentration.
+It is associated with interrupted sleep patterns, drowsiness in the daytime, irritability and poor concentration.

 Further reading and references

 Settipane RA, Kaliner MA; Chapter 14: Nonallergic rhinitis.
 Am J Rhinol Allergy.
 2013 May-Jun27 Suppl 1:S48-51. doi: 10.2500/ajra.2013.27.3927.

 Guidelines for the management of allergic and non-allergic rhinitis; British Society for Allergy and Clinical Immunology (January 2008)

 Becker S, Rasp J, Eder K, et al; Non-allergic rhinitis with eosinophilia syndrome is not associated with local production of specific IgE in nasal mucosa.
 Eur Arch Otorhinolaryngol.
 2016 Jun273(6):1469-75. doi: 10.1007/s00405-015-3769-4.
 Epub 2015 Sep 5.